php/php-langspec/spec/10-expressions.md

 otherwise, the result is `NULL`.

 If *expression* is omitted, a new element is inserted.
-Its key has type `int` and is one more than the highest, previously assigned, non-negative `int` key for this array.
-If this is the first element with a non-negative `int` key, key `0` is used.
+Its key has type `int` and is one more than the highest, previously assigned `int` key for this array.
+If this is the first element with an `int` key, key `0` is used.
 If the largest previously assigned `int` key is the largest integer value that can be represented, the new element is not added.
 The result is the added new element, or `NULL` if the element was not added.